rodneylab/astro/demos/astro-contact-form/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/rodneylab/astro/tree/main/demos/astro-contact-form)

-Code from Rodney Lab <a aria-label="Open Rodney Lab blog post on Astro Scroll to Anchor" href="https://rodneylab.com/astro-landing-page-form/">tutorial on adding a contact form to your Astro landing page using Netlify serverless functions</a>.
+Code from Rodney Lab <a aria-label="Open Rodney Lab blog post on Landing page to Anchor" href="https://rodneylab.com/astro-landing-page-form/">tutorial on adding a contact form to your Astro landing page using Netlify serverless functions</a>.
 If you have any questions, please drop a comment at the bottom of that page.

 # Astro Contact Form